 Freedom of speech is a fundamental human right, but it can have severe consequences if used to cause harm or spread hate.
 Unfortunately, one of the most common reasons that keep many people away from Facebook is excessive hate speech and bullying.
 Compared to the 24% of hate speech removed in 2017, Facebook AI put in a lot of effort to successfully target 80.2% of hate speech on social media.

 Facebook continues to work hard to reduce the spread of hate-inducing posts and accounts.
-It’s AI technology is expanding detection procedures to multiple languages.
+Its AI technology is expanding detection procedures to multiple languages.
 For example, the April 2021 report shows that Facebook AI has removed about 2,500 accounts and pages, mainly from Palestine, Azerbaijan, the Central African Republic, and Mexico.
 This is because there is a high concentration of hate speech in countries currently in a political conflict.
 In addition, the AI team is continually working with law enforcement bodies, security experts, and other companies from different countries to step up their game and minimize the content of this sort.

 Facebook’s AI takeover is not limited to removing inappropriate content only.
-AI is making a lot of things easier for the users and saving their time.
+AI is making a lot of things easier for users and saving them time.
 Numerous features have already been automated and take a lot less time to complete.
 It is also expanding and developing models to assist in research in other industries too.
 Here are a few more examples of how Facebook relies on its AI tools.

 If you have ever opened a page of a famous store on Facebook, you have probably noticed the Messenger icon popping up and sending you a welcome message.
 This is because you’re interacting with a bot and not a human being.
 Thanks to AI, Facebook has enabled users to skip the step of waiting for an actual person to get in contact with them.
 And if you send them a message, you will receive a list of options to choose from until you get to the answer.